At about 1:30 p.m. on April 26, 1983, Chicago police detectives Raymond Madigan and Daniel McWeeny brought 21-year-old James Andrews

 There were four trials.
 Andrews was convicted of the murder of Jenkins on March 8, 1985.
 He was convicted of the murder and robbery of Lewis on April 10, 1987.
 Fauntleroy was convicted Lewis murder on August 26, 1986.
 He was acquitted of the Jenkins murder.

 The confessions and the jewelry that allegedly belonged to Lewis were the only evidence linking the men to the crimes.

 Both men were sentenced to life in prison.
 Their convictions were upheld on appeal.

 Over the ensuing years, evidence emerged that detectives under the command of Lt.
 Jon Burge, including Madigan and McWeeny, regularly tortured suspects during interrogations.
-In total, 55 convicted defendants alleged that they had been tortured into confessing through beatings, threatened executions (a gun was put in the mouth of one suspect), and electro-shocks with a hand-cranked generator.
+In total, more than 100 convicted defendants alleged that they had been tortured into confessing through beatings, threatened executions (a gun was put in the mouth of one suspect), and electro-shocks with a hand-cranked generator.
 One defendant was stripped and held over a radiator, leaving burns over his back.

 In 1999, in a case brought by another defendant through a federal petition for a writ of habeas corpus, a federal judge ruled that it “is now common knowledge that in the early to mid-1980s, Chicago Police Commander Jon Burge and many officers working under him regularly engaged in the physical abuse and torture of prisons to extract confessions.”

 Andrews filed a state post-conviction petition in May 2004, arguing that, had the evidence of the “regime of torture” been known at the time of his trial, his confession would have been suppressed.
 On October 15, 2007, Cook County Circuit Judge Thomas Sumner vacated Andrews’ murder convictions and on February 1, 2008, the charges were dismissed.